zsp00/atomicals-js/README.md

 ## Install

-With npm:
 ```
-npm install atomicals

-...or download the github repo and then run:
+Download the github repo and then run:

-npm install (from inside the directory)
+npm install

-...then build:

 npm build

-And that's it!

 See all commands at:

-npm cli --help
+npm run cli --help

 ```